Chau-Ngoc/discovery-of-handwashing/README.md

 Features in this notebook:
 * Data on the number of births and maternal deaths at Vienna General Hospital collected both monthly and yearly from 1841 to 1846.
 * Use plotly's line charts to visualize death rate at Vienna General Hospital.
+* Visualize death rate distributions and perform t-testing for statistical significance.